-She has been recognized by her peers in the Canadian Legal Lexpert® Directory since 2015 as a leading lawyer in personal injury litigation.
+She has been recognized by her peers in the Canadian Legal Lexpert® Directory as a leading lawyer in personal injury litigation.
 Lexpert is the leading lawyer rating service in Canada.

 Loretta is a Fellow of the Litigation Counsel of America.
 The Litigation Counsel of America is an invitation-only trial lawyer honorary society.
+An invitation is extended to less than one-half of 1% of all lawyers in North America.
 Fellows are selected after being evaluated on effectiveness and accomplishment in litigation and trial work, along with ethical reputation.

 She has Martindale-Hubbell’s highest possible Peer Review Rating: General Ethical Standards Rating V (very high), and Legal Abilities Rating A (very high to pre-eminent).
 For more information on Loretta’s Martindale-Hubbell rating, please click here.